Benadryl for dogs: Vet’s guide to dosage, uses and side effects

 Summary

-It is important to consult with a veterinarian before giving your dog Benadryl so that they can obtain a full medical history and perform a thorough physical examination with relevant diagnostic tests to determine that it will be safe and effective.
+It is important to consult with a vet before giving your dog Benadryl so that they can obtain a full medical history and perform a thorough physical examination with relevant diagnostic tests to determine that it will be safe and effective.

 Dr. Diana Hasler BVM&S MRCVS